dosullivan557/Front-End-Assignment/readme.md

 My site has implemented it by having Alternative text for images.
 This is for screen readers, so it can easily tell the user what is being displayed.

 ## Issues
+### Selling
+I did not implement a feature which was discussed during the conception of the website.
+This was the backend features for adding backend stuff to allow the selling of information.
+This is because of the heavy influence on things such as dynamic pages for each element, as well as the database to support the system.
 ## Built With
 These are what I used to develop this website.
 * [Atom](https://atom.io) - Text editor